DhruvJ22/DhruvJ22.github.io/_pages/experiences.md

 <hr style="border:1px solid grey">
 _August 2022 - December 2022_

-The weekly seminar allowed the students to learn about intellectual property rights, patent law, funding, business plan, etc to prepare them to commercialize any technology.
+The weekly seminar course allowed the students to learn about intellectual property rights, patent law, funding, business plan, etc to prepare them to commercialize any technology.
 I assisted in grading thought papers and providing constructive feedback to the students.
 In addition, I was able to leverage my previous experiences to streamline administrative tasks, such as taking attendance and administering quizzes.
 I gained important knowledge to commercialize technologies and further honed the skill to provide constructive feedback.